Star Citizen In-Game Economy

 If you're new to Star Citizen you'll want to follow these steps:

-- Create account & Use the referral code (it gives you +5,000 UEC only when you create your account)
+- Create account & Use the referral code (it gives you +5,000 UEC only when you create your account and pledge for the game)

 - Join an org (Star Citizen is a massively MULTIPLAYER online game)